civetweb/civetweb/README.md

 The original Author was Sergey Lyubka.
 He still controls the original Mongoose project.
-However, he has changed or said he would change licences after writing and distributing the original code this project is based on.
+However, he has changed or said he would change licenses after writing and distributing the original code this project is based on.

-Using this project ensures the the MIT liences terms are applied and GPL cannot be imposed on any of this code as long as it is sourced from here.
+Using this project ensures the MIT licenses terms are applied and GPL cannot be imposed on any of this code as long as it is sourced from here.

 For the latest and greatest code and features, please use the Mongoose code from Sergey Lyubka.
-However, doing so will require adherance to the new licenses.
+However, doing so will require adherence to the new licenses.

 This project ensures that GPL license cannot be applied to this code.
-This code will remain free with the MIT license forever.
+This code will remain free with the MIT license protection.